Air Force Reserve

 Before Serving in the Air Force Reserve

-To join the Air Force Reserve, you must be between 18 and 38 years old (17 with parental consent).
+To join the Air Force Reserve, you must be between 17 (18 for GED holders) or older than 39 years of age.
+You must begin Basic Military Training before your 40th birthday.
 While exceptions are sometimes made for candidates with GEDs or other high school equivalents, high school diplomas are preferred.
 The ASVAB test is used to match recruits with jobs.

 As with full-time Air Force recruits, reservists spend eight and a half weeks in Basic Military Training at Lackland Air Force Base in San Antonio, Texas.
 During this time, trainees develop the discipline, confidence and skills to grow into Airmen.

 Members of the Air Force Reserve develop valuable career skills and character traits that civilian employers find desirable.
 Exciting career opportunities include aircraft maintenance, cyber operations, intelligence, space operations and many others.
 There are also options available in the full-time Air Force.
 Keep in mind that you can also serve part time through the Air National Guard.

 The Air Force Reserve offers many of the same employment benefits as the active-duty Air Force, with the flexibility to train near home and maintain a civilian career until needed.
 Reservists are paid for all time spent drilling and deployed, and they have access to the same professional training as full-time service members.